MarkusH/blog/content/Development/2014-08-10__en__using-elasicsearch-as-relational-data-storage.rst

   a "dynamic" data model for the schools.
 * But most important: we wanted to learn something new that we could potentionally use in our further as developers
+* And last but not least we wanted to figure out if one can only use Elasticsearch, as this is way outside its common use cases.

-Import of the data
+Import of the Data
 ------------------

 The original data source consists of several Excel documents.
 These were provided by the city of Berlin and have been normalized by our fellow students in the semester before.
 For easier handling we transformed those files to the CSV format.
-Later these CSV files are used to import the data into the elasticsearch instance.
+Later these CSV files are used to import the data into the Elasticsearch instance.

-Before doing this we created a data model bringing some of the features of a realtional database into elasticsearch.
-Additionally this step is used to set up and configure how elasticsearch handles the data, mainly (not) analyzing and (not) indexing.
+Before doing this we created a data model bringing some of the features of a realtional database into Elasticsearch.
+Additionally this step is used to set up and configure how Elasticsearch handles the data, mainly (not) analyzing and (not) indexing.

 .. code-block:: json